 I love a good picture book that mixes a story and science facts.
 Secrets of the Garden: Food Chains and the Food Web in Our Backyard does just that.
 A family that loves to garden does their spring planting.
 Throughout the summer, the children begin to notice food chains or relationships between “who is eating who” in the garden.
 Throughout the story, a pair of clever chickens give little factoids from composting to photosynthesis.

 I often find insects I have never noticed before in my garden.
 When I spot them, the first thing I do is try to identify them.
 You can identify yours too!
 You just need to find a field guide for your area.
-Some guides can even help you identify garden insects specifically, like: Garden Insects of North America: The Ultimate Guide to Backyard Bugs.
+Some guides can even help you identify garden insects specifically.
+We’ve put together some guides below that may help you.

 Once you start to list your food chains, you can begin to make a paper version.

-Materials needed to create your Food Paper Chains
+Materials needed to create your paper chain version of the Garden Food Chains

 I saw that in my food chains more than one chain had lettuce, and more than one had caterpillars.
 So I linked those.

-Sarah Benton Feitlinger, M.Ed. is a former Preschool-6th science teacher, who now blogs and writes/develops science curriculum.
-She is passionate about educating children, anything and everything science!
+Sarah Benton Feitlinger, M.Ed. is a former Preschool-6th science teacher, mom, blogger and science writer, curriculum consultant and developer.

 Check out her blog, Share it!
-Science News for science activities, lessons, science news and other resources for teachers, homeschoolers and parents.
+Science for fun science, STEM and STEAM activities, lessons, science news, book reviews and other resources for kids, teachers, homeschoolers and parents.